odoomrp/odoomrp-wip/product_price_history/README.rst

 This module allows you to:

-* Record various prices of a same product for different companies.
+* Record various prices of the same product for different companies.
 This way, every company can have its own costs (average or standard) and sale prices.
 * Historize the prices in a way that you'll then be able to retrieve the